pawelgalazka/tasksfile/README.md

 ## Documenting tasks

-To display all available tasks from your `runfile.js` type `run` in your command line without any arguments:
+To display all available tasks for your `runfile.js` type `run` in your command line without any arguments:

     $ run